-Information needed to determine applicant eligibility will be obtained, verified, and the determination of applicant eligibility performed, in accordance with HUD and property eligibility requirements.
-Eligible applicants will be placed on the waiting list(s) and will be promptly issued a preliminary notice of eligibility, or a rejection notice, as appropriate.
+Information needed to determine applicant eligibility will be obtained, verified, and the determination of applicant eligibility performed, in accordance with program and property eligibility requirements.
+Eligible applicants will be placed on the waiting list(s), and will be promptly issued a preliminary notice of eligibility, or a rejection notice, as appropriate.

-Management complies with applicant rejection requirements set forth in the HUD Handbook 4350.3.
 Management reserves the right to reject applicants for admission, if it is determined that the applicant or any member of the household falls within any one or more of the following categories: